rparsa49/NYPC-DCT/README.md

         - scan1.dcm
         - scan2.dcm
         ...

+    If you want to use SECT scans, follow the following structure:

+- folder_name
+    - scans
+        - scan1.dcm
+        - scan2.dcm
+        ...

 2. It will take a moment to get processed before it opens the analysis page.
 3. Happy using!